carlosnaguilera/n26-recruitment-ios-task/README.md

 - ✅ Localized formatting for prices and percentages
 - ✅ Lightweight, with no third-party libraries (just SnapshotTesting for snapshot unit tests)
 - ✅ iOS 15+ support
+- ✅ Works on iPhone and iPad, supporting portrait and landscape orientations

 ## 🧪 Notes